-Air Canada’s three hubs, Toronto (YYZ), Montreal (YUL) and Vancouver (YVR), offer Air Canada customers a streamlined, customer-friendly experience with dedicated transit facilities providing easy security clearance and smooth connections.
-Its main hub at Toronto's Lester B. Pearson International Airport has domestic, transborder and international operations centralized under one roof offering convenient connections for passengers travelling anywhere in Air Canada’s global network.
+Air Canada's four hubs, Toronto (YYZ), Montreal (YUL), Vancouver (YVR) and Calgary (YYC), offer Air Canada customers a streamlined, customer-friendly experience with dedicated transit facilities providing easy security clearance and smooth connections.
+Its main hub at Toronto's Lester B. Pearson International Airport has domestic, transborder and international operations centralized under one roof offering convenient connections for passengers travelling anywhere in Air Canada's global network.
 Recent improvements such as a simplified baggage process enable Air Canada to better serve customers travelling in-transit between the U.S., Europe, Asia and South America via Canada.

 MOBILE & ONLINE SERVICES